 According to the Mitchell Medical Group, IV therapy can treat a wide range of issues, such as weight loss issues, migraines, chronic depression, sinusitis, bronchitis, fibromyalgia, and various respiratory problems.

 Any medical procedure has risks, but IV therapy is safe and minimally invasive.
 Most people can tolerate IV therapy well and have little to no side effects or complications.
 It’s also important that you’re thorough and honest in your pre-IV therapy evaluation.
 This will help the medical team that administers the nutrients become aware of any potential risks or complications.
 Every session should be under the careful watch of a medical professional.

 The most common side effect is bruising or irritated skin at the place of injection, where the needle pricks your skin.
 It’s also a good idea to start on a lower dosage of vitamins and work your way up, just to avoid any potential discomfort or reactions.

 It’s always good to know how much money you’ll be shelling out before making an appointment for an IV therapy session.
 Costs vary, depending on what type of vitamin therapy you are going to have administered.

 Typically, IV therapy will not be covered by insurance, so you’re going to be paying out of pocket.
-Prices typically range from around $100—$250 per session.
-Download pricing menu here.
+Base IV prices start at $150 per session.

 How Often Can You Get IV Therapy?